atmoswing/atmoswing-user-manual/docs/getting-started/installation.rst

 Linux
 -----

 Executables are provided for a limited number of Ubuntu versions.
 For other Linux flavours, you have to compile it yourself.
-Instructions are provided on the :ref:`GitHub wiki <https://github.com/atmoswing/atmoswing/wiki>`.
+Instructions are provided on the `GitHub wiki <https://github.com/atmoswing/atmoswing/wiki>`_.